 This wild river is noted for its outstanding scenery, remote recreation, and historic gold mining values.
 About half of the river is accessible by steep historic trails.
 It was designated as Wild & Scenic on November 10, 1978 from a point .3 miles above Heath Springs downstream to a point 1,000 feet upstream of the Colfax-Iowa Hill Bridge.

 The Merced flows through exceptional scenery—glaciated peaks, lakes, alpine and subalpine meadows—in alternating pools and cascades.
 Wildflower displays are spectacular.
 From its source (including Red Peak Fork, Merced Peak Fork, Triple Peak Fork, and Lyle Fork) in Yosemite National Park to a point 300 feet upstream of the confluence with Bear Creek, the Merced was designated as Wild & Scenic on November 2, 1987.

-The Lower Klamath River in northern California was designated as Wild & Scenic on January 19, 1981 from the mouth of the river to 3,600ft below Iron Gate Dam.
-It is California's second largest river and a major salmon producer, particularly for coho and chinook.
+The Klamath River in northern California was designated as Wild & Scenic on January 19, 1981 from the mouth of the river to 3,600 feet below Iron Gate Dam.
+It is California’s second largest river and a major salmon producer, particularly for coho and chinook.